winebarrel/faraday_middleware-aws-sigv4/README.md

 ## Upgrading from `faraday_middleware-aws-signers-v4`

-If you previously provided the `service_name` option, you need ot rename it `service`
+If you previously provided the `service_name` option, you need to rename it `service`

 ## Related Links